fulcrologic/fulcro-spec/README.md

 - `component`: Identical to behavior, but is useful for making specs more readable (creates a sub-section of outline for a sub-area)
 - `provided`: Similar to `when-mocking`, but requires a string, which is added as a subsection of the outline.
 The idea with this is that your mocking is stating an assumption about some way other parts of the system are behaving for that test.

+## Development
+DEVELOPMENT NOTES:

+To run cljs tests:

+     lein figwheel

+To run clj tests:

+     lein test-refresh

+### CI Testing

+To run the CLJ and CLJS tests on the CI server, it must have chrome, node, and npm installed.
+Then you can simply use the Makefile:

+    make tests

 ## License